aspose-words/Aspose.Words-Documentation/java/developer-guide/loading-saving-and-converting/create-or-load-a-document/detect-file-format-and-check-format-compatibility/_index.md

 Since we are dealing with contents in a folder, the first thing we need to do is get a collection of all the files in this folder using the **GetFiles** method of the Directory class (from the System.IO namespace).

-The following code example demonstrates how to get a list of all the files in the folder:
+The following code example shows how to get a list of all the files in the folder:

 {{< gist "aspose-words-gists" "827e71ccc0b8516a3cfe247b86ce6d4e" "Examples-src-main-java-com-aspose-words-examples-loading_saving-CheckFormatCompatibility-GetListOfFilesInFolder.java" >}}